Frequently Asked Questions

 Potomac Edison residential customers can get a $300 rebate for the purchase and installation of a qualified smart Level 2 EV charging station.

-What is the Off-Peak Rewards Program?
+What is the EV-only time-of-use rate?

 To learn more about the Residential Rebate and Off-Peak Rewards, including eligibility requirements, additional FAQ, and how to participate, click here.